matteo14c/HaploCoV/docs/source/features.rst

 **Options**
 The program requires only 3 parameters:

-* *--infile* file with lineages/groups and their characteristic allele variants.
+* *--infile* file with lineages/groups and their characteristic genomic variants.
 1 lineage per line (main output of augmentClusters.pl);
-* *--outfile* name of the output file;
 * *--annotfile* file with CorGAT annotations of SARS-CoV-2 variants.
-Defaults to globalAnnot.
+Defaults to globalAnnot;
+* *--update*  update globalAnnot to the most recent version?
+T=true.
+F=false.
+Default=T.;
+* *--outfile* name of the output file.

 **Execution**